ROCm/hipTensor/docs/overview.rst

 Introduction
 ------------

-hipTENSOR is a high-performance HIP library for tensor primitives based on the composable kernels, which is a set of C++ templates that provide the ability to generate high-performance assembly kernels for mathematical operations.
+hipTensor is a high-performance HIP library for tensor primitives based on the composable kernels, which is a set of C++ templates that provide the ability to generate high-performance assembly kernels for mathematical operations.

 Limitations
 -----------